micmejia/bible-dump/AMPC/Acts/Acts 26.md

-Because of these things the Jews seized me in the temple [[^c]enclosure] and tried to do away with me.
+Because of these things the Jews seized me in the temple [enclosure] and tried to do away with me.